 I identify a specific channel (the prospect of getting funded or acquired by large firms) through which entrepreneurship is affected.
 By exploiting the variation across entrepreneurs' reactions to the two announcements of Amazon's new headquarters (HQ2) search, I find that after the announcement of the 20 finalist cities, new startups that are the potential funding or acquisition targets of Amazon are more likely to be established in one of those 20 cities.
 After the winning cities were selected, the newly created potential targets of Amazon are more likely to be founded only in the winning cities but not in the losing finalist cities.
 I also find that there exists a local competition for startups to get funded or acquired by Amazon, which is inconsistent with agglomeration explanation.
 I present evidence consistent with two possible underlying mechanisms: the synergy benefits from selling out to large firms and the difficulty in obtaining early-stage funding from non-corporate investors.

-- Selected Media Coverage: The New York Times, Inside Higher ED, Tencent News, Communications of the ACM, policy.ai, TechTalks
+- Selected Media Coverage: The New York Times, The Wall Street Journal, Inside Higher ED, Tencent News, Communications of the ACM, policy.ai, TechTalks

-- Scheduled Talk: 2019 Stanford HAI-AI Index Roundtable Workshop on Measurement in AI Policy: Opportunities and Challenges
+- Presented at 2019 Stanford HAI-AI Index Roundtable Workshop on Measurement in AI Policy: Opportunities and Challenges

 Human capital is essential to AI-driven innovation.
 The scarcity of the human capital needed for AI R&D created an unprecedented brain drain of AI professors from North American universities into the industry between 2004 and 2018.
 We provide a causal evidence that AI faculty departures from universities reduced the creation of startups by students who then graduated from these universities.
 On the intensive margin, these departures also reduce the early-stage funding graduates' startups receive.
 The disruption in the knowledge transfer from professors to students emerges as the main channel for the negative effect of the human capital reallocation for innovation.